In the Flesh?/In the Flesh: Plot

 "In the Flesh?" introduces the story of Pink, a rock star.
 It begins with the opening of a rock concert.
-The lyrics inform us that despite his outward appearances, things are much different "behind these cold eyes" and that if the listener wants to know what's really going on with Pink, you'll "just have to claw your way through this disguise."
-The song also subtly indicates that Pink's father is killed in a war, with the sound effect of the dive-bomber.
-Finally, we hear a baby crying, indicating that Pink and his mother are left without a father and husband, respectively (this is expanded upon two songs later, in "Another Brick in the Wall, Part 1").
+The lyrics inform the listener that, despite his outward appearances, things are much different "behind these cold eyes" and that if the listener wants to know what is truly happening with Pink, you will "just have to claw your way through this disguise."
+The song also subtly indicates that Pink's father was killed in a war, with the sound effect of a dive-bomber.
+Finally, a baby is heard crying, indicating that Pink and his mother are left without a father and husband, respectively (this is expanded upon two songs later, in "Another Brick in the Wall, Part 1").

 Later in the album, the reprise marks the first of a series of songs in which Pink, in a drug-induced hallucination, believes himself to be a fascist dictator, crowing over his faithful audience; this particular song is his hallucination that his concerts can be likened to a political rally.
-He begins exhorting his fans to show their devotion to him by throwing undesirables such as "queers", Jews, and "coons", "up against the wall".
+He begins exhorting his fans to show their devotion to him by throwing undesirables such as "queers", Jews, and "coons"; "up against the wall".
 He punctuates the end of the song with "If I had my way I'd have all of you shot!".
-The incited crowd then chant Pink's name as the song segues into "Run Like Hell".
+The incited crowd then chant “Pink!
+Floyd!
+Pink!
+Floyd!” as the song segues into "Run Like Hell".

 Live performances

 During the original tour supporting The Wall, the song would be performed onstage by the backing musicians wearing masks to make them look like the real members of Pink Floyd, playing on the lines "Tell me, is something eluding you sunshine?
 Is this not what you expected to see?
 You'll just have to claw your way through this disguise", as well as the references to a "surrogate band" in the song's reprise later on.

-In Waters' 2010–13 tour, The Wall Live, he performs the song himself, in the guise of the megalomaniacal dictator that his character Pink becomes at the climax of the show.
+In Waters' 2010–13 tour of the album, The Wall Live, he performed the song himself, in the guise of the megalomaniacal dictator that his character Pink becomes at the climax of the show.

-Waters has also regularly performed the song on his other solo tours, with it featuring in the set for his The Pros and Cons of Hitch Hiking, Radio K.A.O.S., In the Flesh, The Dark Side of the Moon Live, and This Is Not A Drill tours, as well as the aforementioned The Wall Live tour.
+Waters has also regularly performed the song on his other solo tours, with it featuring in the set for his The Pros and Cons of Hitch Hiking, Radio K.A.O.S., In the Flesh, The Dark Side of the Moon Live, and This Is Not A Drill tours.

+In May 2023, Waters' portrayal of the song drew backlash when he donned the dictator persona and costume at a concert in Berlin on the This Is Not a Drill tour.
+German authorities began investigating Waters for the performance, as Germany has strict laws against incitement to racial hatred.
+Nazi symbolism is banned in Germany, with exemptions for educational and artistic purposes.